Flashing Yellow Arrows

 According to the NCHRP Report 493, the flashing yellow arrow display offered the highest level of safety.
 Also, left-turn traps are completely eliminated when the flashing yellow left-turn arrow is tied to the opposing through green indication.

 A left-turn trap occurs when a driver is making a left on a permissive phase and then becomes trapped in the intersection while the light turns yellow.
 The driver sees that the adjacent through traffic also receives a yellow light and assumes the same for the opposing through.
 The driver then proceeds through the intersection, possibly causing a T-bone type crash.

 The flashing yellow arrow offers better driver recognition and eliminates left-turn traps, all resulting in a safer intersection.
-New signs will be placed near the signals on the mast arms informing drivers how to handle the unfamiliar signal head.
+New signs were placed near the signals on the mast arms informing drivers how to handle the flashing yellow arrow signal head.

-At the intersection of Beulah and Lake Mary the eastbound left-turn movement, coming out of the University Heights neighborhood, currently runs as a leading phase.
-In this case, a leading phase means that the eastbound and westbound left-turn phases go together, followed by the east and west bound through movements.
-It is planned to change the eastbound left-turn to a lagging phase, which means that the westbound through and left will start with green, followed by the eastbound through and left.
+Previously, the intersections along Beulah ran the left-turn movements as a leading phase.
+A leading left-turn phase means that the left-turn phases happen simultaneously, followed by the through movements.
+In 2015, the left-turns were changed to a lagging phase, which means that the through movements will start with a green indication, followed by the left-turns.

 This change is expected to increase efficiency of the intersection by allowing many of the left-turn vehicles to turn on the permissive phase, and then clear out the remaining queue during the protected phase.

 At the intersection of Beulah and McConnell, City Staff has compared 5-years’ worth of crash data from before the Flashing Yellow Arrows were installed to after the install.
 The results indicate that the yearly average left-turn crashes saw a 50% decrease.
 While all crash types saw a 16% decrease.
 Bicycle and pedestrian crashes were unchanged.